How to Extract PowerPoint Metadata with GroupDocs.Parser Java

 }

-- Verify the file path to ensure it points to a valid PowerPoint document.
+- Verify the file path points to a valid

 Practical Applications

-Extracting metadata from PowerPoint files can be useful in various scenarios:
+Extracting metadata from PowerPoint files can be useful in many scenarios:

-- Document Management Systems: Automatically categorize and organize presentations based on metadata such as author or creation date.
+- Document Management Systems – Auto‑tag presentations by author or creation date.

-- Integration with CRM Tools: Sync presentation metadata with customer relationship management systems for enhanced tracking.
+- CRM Integration – Sync presentation metadata with customer records for better audit trails.

 Performance Considerations